Southern Yakutia (Sakha)

 the railway station when he thought he heard someone call his name.
 He narrowed

-his eyelids and tried to get a clearer view of the person.
-His eyes were not as
+his eyelids and tried to get a clearer view of the person—his eyesight was not

-good as they used to be, but he hated using his glasses.
+as good as it used to be, but he hated using his glasses.
 He did not need them

-this time because he recognized the caller right away as Nikolai Yurievich
+this time around because he recognized the caller right away as Nikolai

-Platov, his former commander during the Second World War.
-Walking briskly
+Yurievich Platov, his former commander during the Second World War.
+Walking

-behind the septuagenarian were his two teenage grandsons.
-They were wearing
+briskly behind the septuagenarian were his two teenage grandsons.
+They were

 Boris stepped forward and embraced his friend, hugged the